arend-lang/site/src/documentation/getting-started.md

 # Standard Library

-In case you would also like to use the standard library, download it as described [here](/download#standard-library) and add the following line to `arend.yaml`:
+In case you would also like to use the standard library, download it as described [here](/download#standard-library) (if you are using the IntelliJ plugin, it can be downloaded from the IDE) and add the following line to `arend.yaml`:
 ```
 dependencies: [arend-lib]
 ```